 The subject interview aims to test your ability to reason logically and your mathematical ability and scientific understanding in an engineering context.
 We realise that it is a challenge to have to ‘think through’ problems under pressure so we do our best to make you feel as much at ease as possible – and provide hints if you run into difficulties, much as we would for students in supervisions.

-Applicants invited for interview are also required to sit an at-interview written assessment.
+Applicants invited for interview are also required to sit a mathematics based written assessment.

 The Wolfson Engineer:

 Director of Studies: Dr Steve Hoath (Part IB & IIA), Dr Rasha Rezk (Part IA), Dr Antonio Lombardo (Part IIB), Dr Frank Tietze (MET)

 Learn more about the Department of Engineering and admissions to the undergraduate course on the department and university websites.
 If you would like to practice solving problems relevant to Engineering, please see i-want-to-study-engineering.org